adamliter/adamliter.org/_posts/2013-06-05-towards-a-unified-analysis-of-the-syntax-and-semantics-of-get-constructions-brownlow-2011.md

 ##### Chapter 2

-Using various tests for agentivity and the presence of Cause, Brownlow demonstrates that _get_ constructions with AP complements&mdash;such as those in (2), repeated here&mdash;project Voice and Cause separately (see pp. 27-43 for the details).
+Using various tests for agentivity and the presence of Cause, Brownlow demonstrates that _get_ constructions with AP complements&mdash;such as those in (2)&mdash;project Voice and Cause separately (see pp. 27-43 for the details).

-<p style="margin-left:3em">(2) John got angry</p>

 This supports the second claim of the dissertation; thus, the remainder of the chapter is dedicated to establishing that such a denotation for _get_ is correct.
 To do so, Brownlow demonstrates that an account of why _get_ can combine with certain adjectives and not others (_cf_.
 (2) and (7)) supports the denotation for _get_ on compositional grounds&mdash;_i.e._, the types fit together.